Track and Trace for Governments

 Traceability Initiatives: Three Types of Models

-International practices for track and trace systems are typically based on three different models
+International practices for track and trace systems are typically based on three different models.

 Public

-Government-led traceability programmes are long-term initiatives.
-They are introduced in stages, starting with a specific industry and then expanding to others.
-These systems are primarily implemented to address issues related to counterfeit and substandard products, and their goal is to prioritise public safety and the ability to track and recall hazardous items.
+These systems are primarily implemented to address issues related to counterfeit and substandard products, prioritizing public safety and the ability to track and recall hazardous items.
+The main focus is on vulnerable industries, such as pharmaceuticals, alcohol, and tobacco.

-Public initiatives tend to target vulnerable industries, such as pharmaceuticals, alcohol, and tobacco.
 The rationale behind implementing traceability and enhancing market transparency in these sectors revolves around three main factors:

-• Health risks associated with illegal products
+- Health risks associated with illegal products.

-• Difficulties that legitimate companies face in competing and growing under these conditions
+- Difficulties that legitimate companies face in competing and growing under these conditions.

 Private

-The corporate approach involves companies voluntarily establishing and using traceability systems to improve operational transparency and efficiency while cutting costs.
 For instance, when retailers can track product movements swiftly, it ensures that desired items are in stock for shoppers.
 It also prevents excessive unsold inventory, which can lead to waste and inefficiencies.

 Public-Private